When we talk about content marketing strategy, all the discussions of heroes, journeys, and maps can seem a bit esoteric.

 The adaptive experience

-- What if she doesn’t do the third lesson?
+- What if she doesn’t listen to the third audio lesson?
 How do you get her back on track?

-- What if she clicks on a certain link within a lesson?
+- What if she emails you about something that matters to her, which you don’t address in the course?
 How does that change how you perceive her state of mind?

-- What if she powers through every lesson, but ignores every offer?
+- What if she powers through every lesson, but ignores future offers?
 What does that tell you about her viability as a prospect?

 The clarity comes from “who”

-I actually know Penny pretty well, since she’s the “character” I think of when I curate Unemployable and choose topics and guests for the podcast.
-We also have several different avatars for various use cases for StudioPress Sites.
+I actually know Penny pretty well, since she’s a “character” I think of when I choose topics and guests for the 7-Figure Small podcast.

 And when it comes to email marketing, you’re no longer just “list building” in the abstract.